 It also includes patchwork or tweed merle, in which the “blue” or “red” becomes gray, tan, and brown.
 Patches in tweeds may be bigger in size, range, and dilution intensity.

-Health of the Merle Dog
+Health of Merle Colored Dogs

 The merle gene is unfortunately linked with impaired function of the auditory, ophthalmologic systems, and immune systems of dogs.